tor-gu/njmunicipalities-api/README.md

 county in NJ, from 2000 to 2022, and records the changes from year to year.

+See the related [njmunicipalities data pacakge for R](https://github.com/tor-gu/njmunicipalities) for more details on the underlying dataset.

 ## Try it out

 ### OpenAPI/Swagger